bambora/dev.bambora.com/source/includes/online/_checkout.md

 # Checkout
 Bambora makes it easy for you as an online merchant to accept payments in a user friendly payment window providing you with a high conversion rate.
 You can use the Checkout payment window by doing a manual integration using our Checkout API, but Bambora also provide merchants using Open Source webshops prebuilt integrations getting your business up and running fast.

+The checkout window is a fully hosted payment page that you redirect the user to.
+There are two main steps to it:

+1. Obtain the Checkout window URL
+2. Redirect the user to the URL

 For more information on how to install the Bambora Checkout in your Open Source system choose the system you use:

 **<a href="http://dev.bambora.com/carts.html#woocommerce" target="_blank">WooCommerce with WordPress</a>**